Understanding Stairs in a Plane: Exploring Various Staircase Configurations

 • The article also discusses the challenge of accurately reading and interpreting ancillary spaces, like storage rooms, in stair plans.
 These are often partial-height spaces and are difficult to discern from full-height spaces in a single drawing, necessitating close examination of the entire set of drawings.

-Stairs are difficult to read in a plane, especially when we have stacked stairs or multiple stairs on top of each other.
-Let's quickly see four drawings of stairs.
-In this example, we have a stacked staircase and this staircase has a fill in the middle.
+Stairs are difficult to interpret in a plan, especially when we have stacked stairs or multiple stairs on top of each other.
+Let's quickly review four stair drawings.
+In this example, we have a stacked staircase, and this staircase has a filling in the middle.

-We also have three different levels of a snail staircase, which we could also call a staircase tower.
+We also have three different levels of a spiral staircase, which we could also call a staircase tower.
 We have the upper floor, an intermediate floor, and the lower floor.
-Let's look at the first staircase.
+Let's examine the first staircase.

-Where you see text, either up or down, this is where you can imagine standing.
+Where you see text, either "up" or "down, " this indicates where you can imagine standing.
 If you follow the arrow, you are going up the stairs or standing here and going down the stairs.
-In this plane, we have an up and a down, and these two points are at the same level.
+In this plan, we have an up and a down, and these two points are at the same level.

-If I'm in this text above, I can go up the stairs here, and if I stayed at the same level and went to the text below, I could go down the stairs here.
-When the stairs go up, they will end in a line of rupture.
-This line of rupture represents the section cut of the floor plan.
+If I'm at the text above, I can go up the stairs here, and if I stay at the same level and go to the text below, I can go down the stairs here.
+When the stairs go up, they will end in a line of rupture (cut).
+This line of rupture represents the section cut in the floor plan.

-In this case, we have a double line of rupture.
-The first line of rupture represents the section cut for these stairs that go up.
-The second discontinuous line tells us that these stairs go down and continue down below the stairs above.
+In this case, we have a double rupture line.
+The first rupture line represents the section cut for these stairs that go up.
+The second dashed line indicates that these stairs go down and continue below the stairs above.

 Learn Blueprint Reading